-The City of Anacortes Public Works Department continues its annual plan to slurry seal neighborhood streets with this year’s work beginning July 13.
-Streets to be done this year will mainly be near D Avenue in the center of the city.
+The City of Anacortes Public Works Department continues its annual plan to slurry seal neighborhood streets with this year’s work primarily on roadways near D Avenue in the center of the city.

 Roads will remain open as preliminary work to seal cracks and make other minor repairs to the streets are done in preparation for the slurry seal.
 Temporary traffic control will include flaggers, small barricades and orange cones.
 Please drive carefully and keep workers safe.

 During the actual slurry seal work, residents and other drivers will not have access to and cannot park cars on the streets prior to or when the work is being done as well as for a time after the slurry seal application - up to 8 hours.